The Care Guide. How to make a pair last ten years.

 | Worn Knee | Maybe | Inside patch — but check Kevlar layer first |

-| Kevlar Tear | No | Retire from riding use |
+| Kevlar Tear | No | Retire from riding use — see retirement criteria below |

 | Broken Zipper | Maybe | YKK Excella replacement; tailor |